 Four of the final five wins were decided by one possession before Army broke through in Baltimore, the same city where the Black Knights once stood alone at the pinnacle of college football over 70 years prior.

 Army owned the trenches, rushing for 316 total yards and three touchdowns in a 21-17 win.
-The victory marked the start of a three-game winning streak the Black Knights carry into the 2019 game.
+That victory was the start of a three-game winning streak for the Black Knights.

 Army vs. Navy: Scores, all-time series